Kavindu-Jayasinghe/krakend-with-grafana-prometheus-and-jaeger-microservices/README.md

 # Notes
 ## The krakend/krakend-ee:2.6-watch image is used for development purposes.
 Do not use this image in production.
 ## Default Grafana admin credentials are 'admin'/'123'.
+## API Endpoints that genarated using Ai like chatGPT can be return 404 in this case you have to define endpoints your self.